-Public notification requirements for violations of the EPA regulations and state rules are not currently consolidated.
-This rule would consolidate all public notification requirements in one location.
+Public notification requirements for violations of the regulations and state rules are not currently EPA This rule consolidated. would consolidate all public notification requirements in one location.

 Included in this rule is adoption by reference of new EPA regulations for annual consumer confidence reports for community water suppliers.
 Annual consumer confidence reports are required to inform customers regarding the water system sources, water quality and the status of compliance with federal and state regulations.